udacity/create-your-own-adventure/english/vote-the-president/trump/trump.md

 What have you done, you silly people!
 Commiserations from Australia :(

 So now Russia runs America?

+You deserve an awesome [gift](./fired/fired.md).